01Have a (Good) Reason

 The point of a sales meeting is to discuss things that are of interest to all of the participants.
 If an individual is having a problem, then offer to discuss it later one-on-one.

-This does not apply to answering individual questions about a group issue – for instance, a new compensation plan is likely to spark a lot of questions that many salespeople will share.
+It does not apply to answering individual questions about a group issue – for instance; a new compensation plan is likely to spark a lot of questions that many salespeople will share.

 05Talk About Sales